InterSchool Orchestras of New York

 In October 2020, ISO announced its orchestras will join the programs of the Third Street Music School.

 ISO was recognized by the League of American Orchestras with the 2004 Bank of America Award for excellence in orchestra education.

 Ensembles

 The Carnegie Hill Orchestra, under the direction of Steven Rochen, provides training for beginning/intermediate-level musicians, who perform original orchestral music and arrangements.

 The Concert Orchestra, is made up of more advanced players, conducted by Page Silverman.

 The Symphonic Band, was founded by ISO alumnus and former Music Director Brian Worsdale in 1993.
 It is the only private youth wind symphony in New York City.
 It performs advanced level and intermediate-advanced level music.
 The ensemble is led by Paul Corn.

-Musicians in the ISO Symphony is the ensemble of the most advanced players.
-Barry Stern conducts the Symphony in the great works of the orchestral repertoire.
+The ISO Symphony, conducted by Barry Stern, is the ensemble of the most advanced players in the organization.
+The ISO Symphony mainly performs works of orchestral repertoire.

 Performance

 ISO produces up to 20 concerts a year.
 All ensembles regularly perform Mainstage Concerts at prominent venues such as Symphony Space, Carnegie Hall, and Alice Tully Hall.
 They also perform a free Community Concert Series; venues include parks, festivals, places of worship, local arts centers, and care facilities.
 The ISO Symphony has toured internationally, most recently to Scotland in 2014 to take part in the Aberdeen International Youth Festival.